questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 four workers and slows down at sixteen, which is likely due to contention between the threads.

-One key observation is that QuestDB handles high-cardinality data better with 16 workers.
-When cardinality is low, using fewer threads leads to an overall higher maximum throughput, but a steeper drop in ingestion rates when going from 1M devices to 10M:
+One key observation is that QuestDB handles high-cardinality better with 16 workers.
+When cardinality is low, using fewer threads leads to an overall higher maximum throughput, but a steeper drop in ingestion rates when going from 1M devices to 10M.
+The reason for lower maximum throughput when adding more workers is due to increased thread contention:

 <Screenshot
   alt="High-cardinality time series benchmark results showing ingestion performance of QuestDB when using four versus 16 threads" height={415}
-  src="/img/blog/2021-06-15/questdb-max-throughput-by-number-threads.png"
+  src="/img/blog/2021-06-16/questdb-max-throughput-by-number-threads.png"
   title="TSBS results for QuestDB using 4 and 16 threads on AWS EC2 m5.8xlarge"
   width={650}
 />